M.A. Arts Administration Thesis Project, 2013

 Arts funding is a topic that made its way to the forefront of nonprofit issues as a result of the economic recession.
 However, nonprofits have always faced funding challenges—recession or not—an issue exacerbated by an over-saturation of the market.
 In 2009, more than 1.4 million nonprofit organizations were registered with the IRS.
 A large number of these nonprofit organizations are working towards similar causes and competing for the same funds.
 To be competitive in the quest for funding nonprofits must be prepared to identify and differentiate their organizations' impacts.
 For arts administrators this is particularly complicated.
 What is the impact of the arts on individuals and communities and how can that impact be measured?
 This project is situated directly in this space, attempting to identify the value of the arts to both individuals and communities and to provide a framework for arts organizations to demonstrate this impact.

 Manifest was founded in 2004 to support the “quality presentation, experience and documentation of the visual arts, engaging students, professionals and the public from around the world through accessible world-class exhibits, studio programs and publications”.
 Granting agencies and funders require Manifest to demonstrate how its contributions result in vibrant neighborhoods, connected communities and thriving economies.

 Manifest's current assessment methodology measures program participation and tracks media exposure.
 Through these methods Manifest:

-To develop an assessment methodology that allows Manifest to demonstrate its impact, grow its participant base and as a result, increase its access to funding.
+How might we help Manifest demonstrate its impact, grow its participant base and as a result, increase its access to funding?

 By developing an assessment methodology and toolkit that targets two users: current constituents and non-participants, Manifest can demonstrate the positive effects of its programs to granting agencies and funders while also finding solutions to grow its participant base.